data-apis/array-api/spec/extensions/linear_algebra_functions.md

 (function-linalg-qr)=
 ### linalg.qr(x, /, *, mode='reduced')

-Returns the qr decomposition x = QR of a matrix (or a stack of matrices) `x`, where `Q` is an orthonormal matrix (or a stack of matrices) and `R` is an upper-triangular matrix (or a stack of matrices).
+Returns the qr decomposition x = QR of a full column rank matrix (or a stack of matrices), where `Q` is an orthonormal matrix (or a stack of matrices) and `R` is an upper-triangular matrix (or a stack of matrices).

 #### Parameters

 -   **x**: _&lt;array&gt;_

-    -   input array having shape `(..., M, N)` and whose innermost two dimensions form `MxN` matrices.
+    -   input array having shape `(..., M, N)` and whose innermost two dimensions form `MxN` matrices of rank equal to `N`.
 Should have a floating-point data type.

 -   **mode**: _Literal\[ 'reduced', 'complete' ]_